Jameson Houston

-Jameson Houston (born June 30, 1996) is an American football cornerback who is a free agent.
+Jameson Houston (born June 30, 1996) is an American professional football player who is a free agent cornerback.
 He played college football at Baylor.

 Professional career

 Cleveland Browns

 Houston was signed by the Cleveland Browns as an undrafted free agent.
 He was waived by the Browns on August 10, 2020.

 Carolina Panthers

-Houston was signed by the Carolina Panthers on August 28, 2020 after participating in a tryout, re-uniting him with his college coach Matt Rhule.
+Houston was signed by the Carolina Panthers on August 28, 2020, after participating in a tryout, re-uniting him with his college coach Matt Rhule.
 He was waived on September 7, 2020, during final roster cuts.

 Philadelphia Eagles

 Houston was brought in for a tryout with the Philadelphia Eagles on November 20, 2020, and was signed to the team's practice squad on November 25.
 He was elevated to the active roster on December 12, December 19, and January 3, 2021, for the team's weeks 14, 15, and 17 games against the New Orleans Saints, Arizona Cardinals, and Washington Football Team, and reverted to the practice squad after each game.
 He signed a reserve/future contract with the Eagles on January 4, 2021.